michael-tiger-2010/wyvernjs/README.md

 sh.time.factorialFunc.end();
 ```
 > [!WARNING]
-> Some functionality defaults to polluting `prototype` and global objects (`windoow`).
+> Some functionality defaults to polluting `prototype` and global objects (`window`).
 This can be disabled, but feature availability will be reduced.

 ## Quickstart and Install
-Just download the files in `/main` include whichever features you like as either `ES modules` or just plain `<script>` tags.
+Just download the files in `/main` include whichever features you like (no need for all four) as either `ES modules` or just plain `<script>` tags.

 > [!NOTE]
-> No CDNs are supported so far.
+> No CDNs are supported so far, but it's planned.
 Straight download is the only option currently.

 ```html
 <!-- script tags for browser -->